VirginiaLynne has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

 Orange Sugar Recipe

 - 1 cup white sugar

-- Mix 1-2 TB of zest with sugar.
-Put in covered container and store in a cool place
+- Mix the zest with the sugar.
+Put in covered container and store in a cool place.

 - Use as a topping for fruits and desserts.
 Use to flavor teas, coffee or other drinks.

 Question: What about zesting orange, lemon, and lime peels?

 Answer: You can zest lime and lemon peels in the same way.
 For full instructions, you can see my article on How to Zest a Lime and How to Zest a lemon.